US states push for speed-limiting devices on the cars of dangerous drivers

 “That was my first question: Is it safe?”
 Hope said.

-Not only did he come away convinced it was safe, Hope is now pondering whether to install it on the cars of his three children, all of whom are new drivers.
+Not only did he come away convinced it is, Hope is now pondering whether to install it on the cars of his three children, all of whom are new drivers.

 For those mandated by a court, the price could be hefty: $4 per day and a $100 installation fee.
-The fee would be reduced for low-income offenders.
+The fee would be less for low-income offenders.

 Cohen with Families for Safe Streets, which provides support services to the loved ones of crash victims, knows firsthand the kind of impact slowing down speeders can make.
 A year after her son was struck and killed in front of their New York apartment, another boy was injured in the same spot.